terukaze1939/FReport/README.md

 report_post | Same with report_user but using url post instead id post

+rip         | spam #RIP hastag at someone timeline

+## This tool will make your account blocked or restricted, don't use this tool too often.

 # keep in mind!
 # This tool is for education purposes only, don't use this tool carelessly or do anything illegal.